 ‘No, this is my brave face.’

 ‘Then why is your brave face so pale?’
 Aunty Billie looked at the bracelet to check everything was fine.
 Then handed over the remote.
-‘The first time it’s turned on, it’ll take over an hour before anything happens because it needs to rejig your brain.’
+‘The first time will take about an hour before anything happens because it needs to rejig your brain.’

 ‘Fancy a cup of tea now, while we wait?’